Food Truck Wedding Catering

 16. How does payment work?

-When you're ready to book your food truck(s), a 50% deposit needs to be remitted to Roaming Hunger to confirm your truck.
-A final payment (the remainder 50% minus the $250 retainer), will be due two weeks before your event date.
+When you're ready to book your food truck(s), pay the full amount minus the $500 deposit.
 Roaming Hunger waits to disperse most of your payment to the truck until after your wedding to guarantee you get fantastic day-of service from them.

 17. How much does food truck wedding catering cost?